 - Hapi was the baboon god who represented the North.
 He was the protector of the lungs and was accompanied by the goddess Nephthys.

 - Duamutef was the jackal god who represented the East.
 He was the protector of the stomach and his protectress was the goddess Neith.

 - Imsety was the human god who represented the South.
 He was the protector of the liver, and was accompanied by the goddess Isis.

 - Qebehsenuef was the falcon god who represented the West.
 He was the protector of the intestines and was protected by the goddess Serket.

-These deities were a distinctive mark of the Canopic Jar from the Middle Kingdom onwars.
+These deities were a distinctive mark of the Canopic Jar from the Middle Kingdom onwards.

 Symbolism of the Canopic Jars

-The Canopic Jars symbolized the importance of the afterlife to the Egyptians.
-They represented protection, completion and continuation for the deceased as they crossed over to the afterlife.
+The Canopic Jars attested to the importance of the afterlife to the Egyptians.
+They represented protection, completion, and continuation for the deceased as they crossed over to the afterlife.
 The Egyptians associated the Canopic Jars with a proper burial and mummification.

-Given the importance of mummification in Ancient Egypt, the Canopic Jars were a significant item and symbol.
-Its associations with different gods gave the jars a central role in the burial rituals.
+Given the importance of mummification in ancient Egypt, the Canopic Jars were a significant item and symbol.
+Its associations with different gods gave the jars a central role in the mortuary rituals.
 In this sense, these items were priceless for the Egyptians.
 They offered protection to the organs and ensured the life of the deceased in the afterlife.